Obamacare- What You Need To Know For the Next Enrollment Period

 Finally, Obamacare provides that the insurance company must offer their customers free preventative care.
 Therefore, despite whether you’ve met your yearly deductible, an American adult can go to their doctor and receive the following care without paying a single cent.
 The free preventative care services under Obamacare are: Abdominal Aortic Aneurysm one-time screening for men who have ever smoked, alcohol misuse screening and counseling, access to Aspirin to prevent cardiovascular disease, blood pressure, obesity, HIV, tobacco use, cholesterol, colorectal cancer, depression and diabetes (Type 2) screening, diet counseling for those at a higher risk for chronic disease, immunization vaccines and finally sexually transmitted infection prevention counseling and screening for syphilis specifically.

 There is also a long list of preventative care services available to woman and children that are similar in nature to the list described above, which is available for all adults.
-During the 2014 Open Enrollment period, many companies challenged one particular preventative care service offered to women under Obamacare, contraception, because they believed it violated their religious rights.
-The Supreme Court examined this issue after two lawsuits were brought up for review.
-Currently, Healthcare.gov states that the contraception requirement does not apply to health plans paid for by an exempt “religious employer.”
+During the 2014 open enrollment period, many companies challenged one particular preventative care service offered to women under Obamacare, contraception, because they believed it violated their religious rights.
+The Supreme Court examined this issue after two lawsuits were brought up for review and held that companies with a specific religious opposition to paying for a healthcare plan for their employees that included contraception, can simply offer plans that do not include contraception coverage.

 Medicaid expansion and CHIP (Children’s Health Insurance Program)

 One of the many reasons that there were so many uninsured people in America was because insurance was not attainable by many lower income people.
 In 1965, the government created Medicaid to aid families earning an income that was insufficient to pay for healthcare.
-Prior to Obamacare, the qualifications for eligibility into the Medicaid program were more strict; however Obamacare expanded the income requirements for Medicaid from persons under the age of 65 that were under 100% of the federal poverty line, which amounts to approximately $11,490 a year as a single person or $23,550 for a family of four, to persons under 65 who make under 133% of the federal poverty line, which equates to $16,105 a year for a single person or $32,913 for a family of four.
+Prior to Obamacare, the qualifications for eligibility into the Medicaid program were more strict; however Obamacare expanded the income requirements for Medicaid from persons under the age of 65 that were under 100% of the federal poverty line, which amounts to approximately $11,670 a year as a single person or $23,850 for a family of four, to persons under 65 who make under 133% of the federal poverty line, which equates to $16,105 a year for a single person or $32,913 for a family of four.
+Because of the way that the income is calculated, people who make under 138% of the FPL are actually eligible for Medicaid in states that expanded the requirements.
+The above incomes reflect the correct percentage of FPL.

 Initially the Obamacare Act attempted to require that all states expand the Medicaid guidelines to include a larger percentage of people.
 For any state that did not comply the Obamacare Act threatened to take away any federal funding allotted for that state, for the Medicaid program.
 Since Medicaid is partially funded by the Federal Government and partially by the states, this provision and the resulting penalty for non-compliance faced a lot of opposition.
 In addition to reviewing whether the Individual Mandate and the resulting tax for non-compliance by an individual was constitutional, the Supreme Court also reviewed the issue of whether the Obamacare Act can mandate a Medicaid expansion in every state or suffer the consequences.
 The Supreme Court ultimately ruled that the government did not have the authority and power to impose this requirement and resulting sanction for non-compliance upon states and struck the provision down as unconstitutional.